-This is a potential security issue, you are being redirected to https://csrc.nist.gov
+This is a potential security issue, you are being redirected to https://csrc.nist.gov.

+NIST hosted the second Lightweight Cryptography Workshop on October 17-18, 2016.
 In 2013, NIST initiated the lightweight cryptography project to study the performance of the current NIST-approved cryptographic standards on constrained devices and to understand the need for a dedicated lightweight cryptography standard, and if the need is identified, to design a transparent process for standardization.
 In 2015, NIST held the first Lightweight Cryptography Workshop in Gaithersburg, MD, to get public feedback on the requirements and characteristics of real-world applications of lightweight cryptography.

 Currently, NIST is developing a report on lightweight cryptography, which will provide an overview of the project, as well as the plans for moving forward.
 In particular, NIST has decided to create a portfolio of dedicated lightweight algorithms through an open process similar to the selection of modes of operation of block ciphers.
 Algorithm recommendations will be associated with 'profiles' that target a class of devices and applications.
 NIST seeks to discuss issues related to potential future standardization process of lightweight primitives, including the proposed standardization process and profile construction.

 NISTIR 8114: Report on Lightweight Cryptography (March 2017)